When can you drive again after a Joint?

 What are the penalties and sanctions?

-These measures are not only intended to punish the drivers concerned, but also serve as a deterrent to increase the safety of all road users.
+These measures are not only intended to penalise the drivers concerned, but also serve as a deterrent to increase the safety of all road users.
 It is important that everyone is aware of the legal situation and acts responsibly to protect themselves and others.

-How a joint impairs driving ability
+How a Joint impairs the ability to drive

 What happens in the brain?

-• Distorted perception: THC can alter spatial and temporal perception, making it difficult to estimate speeds and distances.
+• Distorted perception THC can alter spatial and temporal perception, making it difficult to estimate speeds and distances.

-How long does the effect last?
+How long does effects last?

-Tips for safe driving after a joint
+Tips for safe driving after a Joint

 When are you fit to drive again?